 Chiweenie is a cross breed between a Chihuahua and a Dachshund.
 Their physical appearances may vary from one dog to another.
-They are generally small in nature with a long body.
-Their ears may vary from long floppy, resemblance to the Dachshund, to the small ears like the Chihuahua.
+They are generally small with a long body.
+Their ears may vary from long floppy, resemblance to the Dachshund, to the little ears like the Chihuahua.
 In either case, Chiweenies are very beautified dogs and among the most loved designer dogs.

 Chiweenies are generally cool dogs with moderate activity.
 This does not mean they are boring.
 They are pretty active but not notorious.
-If you are looking for a dog that behaves like a gentleman then Chiweenie is your best bet.
-Chiweenie like spending time with family.
+If you are looking for a dog that behaves like a gentleman, then Chihuahua Mix is your best bet.
+Chiweenie likes spending time with family.